Hexarthrius parryi: Life cycle

 Eggs are laid into rotten wood, sometimes into tunnels made by the females.
 Larvae feed on rotten wood.
 They become a pupa in the about 6–9 months.
 Adults emerge in about one month after pupation.
 Life of adults last about 6–8 months.
 They feed on sap and fruits.

 Distribution

-This species is present in the forests of Southeast Asia, Indonesia and India.
+This species is present in the forests of Bangladesh, Southeast Asia, Indonesia and India.